 “The cruise industry is a luxury industry that has been booming for a long time due to the growing interest in cruises.
 For several years, the industry has been a maritime frontrunner in energy efficiency and environmental focus.
 We also notice this on our deliveries to cruise ships.
 When ordering motors, it should ideally be IE3, and there is great focus on responsibility, sustainability and energy efficiency,” Adam Slupinski says.

 Besides environmental and energy efficiency, due to the pandemic there is also keener focus on health and safety in the industry.
 Therefore, several cruise companies are upgrading their HVAC systems with High Efficiency Particulate Air (HEPA) filters that can prevent the spread of the vast majority of airborne viruses and other pathogens.
 The use of HEPA filters requires considerably more energy for the HVAC system, potentially requiring a comprehensive upgrade of the capacity of both existing and new ships.

 Facts about MSC World Europe

 - Built for MCS Cruises as the first of a total of four ships in the World class.

 - 330 metres long

 - Maximum speed: 20.5 knots

-- All motors are from Hoyer’s IE3 efficiency range
+- All motors are from Hoyer’s range of products with IE3 efficiency

 - BV classification

-- Supplied to axial and centrifugal fans produced by Novenco Marine & Offshore OEM subcontractors in Denmark, South Korea and Poland
+- Supplied for axial and centrifugal fans produced by Novenco Offshore and Marine OEM subcontractors in Denmark, South Korea and Poland